To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Does Pet Insurance Cover Behavioral Therapy?

 Yes, some pet insurance providers offer coverage for behavioral therapy.
 We’ve reviewed more than a dozen pet insurance companies and help you see how they compare, including which ones offer behavioral therapy.
-However, keep in mind that if your pet is already displaying signs of a specific behavioral issue before you get pet insurance, then it most likely won’t be covered because it’s considered a pre-existing condition* by the pet insurance company.
+Keep in mind that if your pet is already displaying signs of a specific behavioral issue before you get pet insurance, then it most likely won’t be covered because it’s considered a pre-existing condition* by the pet insurance company.
+However, AKC Pet Insurance offers coverage for pre-existing conditions after you maintain 365 days of continuous coverage through them.

 *Pre-existing conditions: Every major pet insurance company excludes pre-existing conditions from their coverage.
 This means that any ongoing condition your dog was diagnosed with before being covered by their policy will not be covered in future claims.
 For example, if your dog has already been diagnosed with anxiety, any costs associated with this condition will not be covered by most pet insurance policies.